mikeizbicki/cmc-csci143/topic_03_instagram_tech_stack/README.md

                     1. A standard interface for python web frameworks
                     1. Ensures that the rest of the tech stack doesn't care which framework you use for you application logic
                     1. Internal to the framework libraries -> doesn't affect application developers
+                    1. [Werkzeug](https://werkzeug.palletsprojects.com/en/3.0.x/) is a simple "WSGI wrapper" used by many other libraries
                     1. [ASGI](https://asgi.readthedocs.io/en/latest/introduction.html) = Asynchronous Server Gateway Interface
                         1. replacing WSGI
                         1. Django is both WSGI/ASGI compatible